What are brainstorming sessions anyway?

 - Groups should take breaks from each other.

 - High standards should be set for the number of ideas.

-But why bother to try to ‘fix’ brainstorming at all?
-Why not just send people off individually to generate ideas if this is more efficient?
 The answer is because of its ability to build consensus by giving participants the feeling of involvement in the process.
 People who have participated in the creative stage are likely to be more motivated to carry out the group’s decision.